IvoVellekoop/openwfs/docs/source/development.rst

 Implementing a detector
 ++++++++++++++++++++++++++++++++++
 To implement a detector, the user should subclass the :meth:`~.Detector` base class, and implement properties and logic to control the detector hardware.
-In particular, the user should implement the :meth:`~Detector._do_trigger` method to start the measurement process, and the  :meth:`~Detector._fetch()` method to fetch the data from the hardware, optionally process it, and return it as a numpy array.
+In particular, the user should implement the :meth:`~Detector._do_trigger` method to start the measurement process in the hardware if needed, and the  :meth:`~Detector._fetch()` method to fetch the data from the hardware, optionally process it, and return it as a numpy array.
+A simple example of a detector that can be used as a starting point is the :class:`mockdevices.NoiseDetector`, which generates random noise with a given shape and pixel size.

 If ``duration``, ``pixel_size`` and ``data_shape`` are constants, they should be passed to the base class constructor.
 If these properties may change during operation, the user should override the ``duration``, ``pixel_size`` and ``data_shape`` properties to provide the correct values dynamically.
 If the ``duration`` is not known in advance (for example, when waiting for a hardware trigger), the Detector should implement the ``busy`` function to poll the hardware for the busy state.